1999 Aggie Bonfire collapse: Memorials and vigils

-The following day, the Aggies upset the Texas Longhorns, winning 20–16 in the annual rivalry game.
+The following day, the 24th-ranked Aggies upset the 7th-ranked Texas Longhorns, winning 20–16 in the annual rivalry game.
 The game began with a flyover of F-16 jets, all piloted by former A&M students, in the missing man formation.
-This flyover was donated by US Senator Phil Gramm who, as an elected official, had the title of a flyover reserved for his death and asked that the fly-over be given instead in the honor of the 12 Aggies that died.
+US Senator Phil Gramm, who taught economics at A&M from 1967 to 1978, donated the flyover that he was entitled to as an elected official upon his death, asking that the fly-over be given instead in the honor of the 12 Aggies who died.
 At half-time, the Texas Longhorn Band dedicated their performance to the students lost and injured in the collapse, and ended by playing "Amazing Grace" and "Taps", then removing their white hats in a show of respect as they walked off the field.
 The Fightin' Texas Aggie Band also played a tribute to the victims and, contrary to the usual tradition, marched off the field in a silent cadence.
 Aggie students, who normally sit only when the opposing band plays, stood throughout both performances and gave both standing ovations.

 The Bonfire Memorial Commission collected the hundreds of thousands of items that were left by grieving visitors at the site of the collapse.
 At the Systems Building, Texas A&M leaders erected pictures of the deceased students.
 There, over a dozen seniors left behind their Aggie rings, permanently donating them to the students who did not live long enough to earn their own.
 Various organizations also established funds in memory of the victims and to help with expenses incurred because of the accident.
 In total, the funds received exceeded US$250,000.

+Kathryn Holmes Smith, of Texas A&M's class of 1973, wrote additional verses of "The Last Corps Trip" in memory of those who died.
+The poem was originally written by Philo H. "Buddy" Duval Jr. of A&M's class of 1951, imagines a Judgment Day where Aggies are welcomed into Heaven with open arms and is traditionally read at Aggie Muster.